vynious/optimise-throughput/readme.md

 ---
-### Caveat: Request Generating Rate > Request Consumption Rate
+### Addressing the Root Cause: Bloating of the Main Queue

-We are still limited to only **5 API keys**, each associated with a worker consuming from the queue concurrently.
-This limitation results in a processing rate that is too slow, causing requests to expire (TTL exceeded) before the workers can handle them.
-The issue is further exacerbated by latencies on both the client and server sides due to rate limiting constraints, which worsens the rate at which requests are consumed from the queue.
-As a result, even though the Dead Letter Queue (DLQ) allows for retries, it doesn't resolve the underlying issue—the root cause remains unaddressed.
+- Currently, the **rate of generating requests exceeds the rate of dequeuing requests**, causing **queue bloating** and leading to **TTL expirations**.
+We are limited to only **5 API keys**, each associated with a worker consuming requests from the queue.
+This restriction results in a processing rate that is too slow to handle the incoming traffic effectively, causing requests to expire before being processed.

+- The situation is further exacerbated by **latencies on both the client and server sides** due to rate limiting constraints, which slow down the consumption of requests from the queue.
+While the **Dead Letter Queue (DLQ)** allows failed requests to be retried, **it does not address the root issue**: the imbalance between the rate of request generation and processing.

 To mitigate this problem, we can consider several workarounds: